-WordPress can be used for everything from a single-page blog to a massive website with hundreds of pages—but for the latter, you’ll need a managed hosting plan to provide the security and speed you need to support constant website traffic.
-WP Engine is the biggest name in WordPress hosting, but Kinsta is quickly establishing itself as a worthy competitor.
-Today, we’re comparing Kinsta and WP Engine to help you make the right choice for your website.
+WordPress can be used for everything from a single-page blog to a massive website with hundreds of pages, but for the latter, you’ll need a managed hosting plan that provides the security and speed you need to support constant site traffic.
+WP Engine is the biggest name in WordPress hosting, though Kinsta is quickly establishing itself as a worthy competitor.

 - What is WP Engine?